StarEmbed: Benchmarking Time Series Foundation Models on Astronomical Observations of Variable Stars: Discussion and Conclusions

 \section{Discussion and Conclusions}

-We have introduced \texttt{StarEmbed}, a public benchmark for evaluating time series foundation models (TSFMs) on observed multi-band stellar light curves, which pose unique challenges, irregular sampling and heteroskedasticity, relative to typical TSFM pretraining corpora.
-By harmonizing expert-vetted CSPVS labels with $\sim$40,000 multi-band ZTF light curves, we deliver a rigorously curated, seven-class dataset \blue{together with a thorough evaluation of three core tasks in light curve analysis: unsupervised clustering, variable-star classification, and OOD detection.} Using this benchmark, we perform a comprehensive comparison of (i) domain-specific embeddings (the \texttt{Astromer} models), (ii) embeddings from three SOTA general-purpose TSFMs (\texttt{Moirai} and \texttt{Chronos} families), and (iii) hand-crafted features as the primary baseline.
-Three main findings emerge: \blue{(i) for clustering, \texttt{Chronos} provides comparable performance to hand-crafted features; (ii) for supervised classification, hand-crafted features outperform all other models, while \texttt{Chronos} is consistently second, trailing the hand-crafted features by a small margin; and (iii) for OOD detection \texttt{Chronos-Bolt-tiny} significantly outperforms hand-crafted features.
-For all three tasks the TSFMs almost always outperform the \texttt{Astromer} models in zero-shot. }
+We introduced \texttt{StarEmbed}, a public benchmark for evaluating TSFMs on real multi-band stellar light curves, whose irregular sampling and heteroskedasticity differ substantially from typical TSFM pretraining corpora.
+By harmonizing expert-vetted CSPVS labels with $\sim$40,000 ZTF light curves, we provide a rigorously curated seven-class dataset and evaluate three key tasks: unsupervised clustering, variable-star classification, and OOD detection.
+On this benchmark, we compare (i) domain-specific embeddings (\texttt{Astromer}); (ii) SOTA general-purpose TSFMs (\texttt{Moirai} and \texttt{Chronos}); and (iii) hand-crafted features.
+Three findings emerge: (i) for clustering, \texttt{Chronos} matches hand-crafted features; (ii) for supervised classification, hand-crafted features perform best, with \texttt{Chronos} consistently second by a small margin; and (iii) for OOD detection, \texttt{Chronos-Bolt-tiny} significantly outperforms hand-crafted features.
+Across all tasks, TSFMs generally outperform \texttt{Astromer} in zero-shot.

-Taken together, our results demonstrate the limits of TSFMs' generalization ability and advocate for a shift from bespoke, fully-supervised pipelines toward off-the-shelf foundation representations plus lightweight task heads for variable-star analysis and, by extension, for other forthcoming petascale time-series challenges.
-By releasing all data, code, and model wrappers, we hope \texttt{StarEmbed} to serve as a community reference benchmark for self-supervised and foundation-model advances, spur work on even broader time-series corpora, and catalyze progress on downstream tasks such as period estimation and real-time alert triage in next-generation sky surveys like LSST.